 1. High pressure sodium lamp

-This plant light has been around for a long time.
+This indoor farming led has been around for a long time.
 It is also used in large greenhouses dedicated to growing vegetables, as well as in large greenhouses dedicated to seedlings, with basic sodium grow lights that allow light to travel in all directions.

-This is acceptable for a greenhouse, but inconvenient for a house because it makes it invisible to the eyes.
+This is acceptable for commercial greenhouse lighting, but inconvenient for a house because it makes it invisible to the eyes.
 Conventional sodium farm lamps can be installed in lighting fixtures with reflectors.

 They produce roughly the same effect as a mirror coating, and for small projects, boxes with reflective walls can be made.
 This reduces the cost of grow lights, but in small volume situations, air temperature must be monitored - this type of light can get very hot.